grouparoo/grouparoo/README.md

 On your servers:

-1. ensure you have the proper environment variables set
+1. Ensure you have the proper environment variables set
-2. run `npm install` at the root of this project, which will also run `lerna bootstrap --hoist` (and the build steps too)
+2. Run `npm install` at the root of this project, which will also run `lerna bootstrap --hoist` (and the build steps too)
-3. run `cd apps/staging-public && npm run start`
+3. Run `cd apps/staging-public && npm run start`

 See the `Procfile` for an example of how to run a web and worker process independently.
 If you are deploying to Heroku or a similar PaaS, they might prune node_modules that aren't explicitly in "dependencies".
 However, due to the way lerna works, this might delete all of your modules.
 Check with your provider for how to disable this (ex: https://devcenter.heroku.com/articles/nodejs-support#build-behavior)